Fall Maintenance Tips and Clean-up List for Your Home To Get Ready For Winter When...

 A Place of Its Own

 Where the router lives in its home can actually make a difference in its security.
-Granted, it needs to be in an accessible spot so that should any problems occur, you can easily go in and reset the router.
+Granted, it needs to be in an accessible spot so that if any problems occur, you can easily access and reset it.

 But if that’s in a big open area near the front door, you could actually be making your network more vulnerable to attack.
 If you can, reroute the router so it lives in the middle of the home.
-Not only will this help provide an equal connection throughout the home (which is important as we become more and more dependent on this kind of technology) – it can also keep your signal from spilling out too far on your property where it may be more vulnerable.
+This will help provide an equal connection throughout the home, an important step as we become more dependent on this technology.
+It can also keep your signal from spilling out too far on your property where it may be more vulnerable.

 Set It and Forget It